Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

 Mechanical resonators, such as vibrating membranes or beams, are essential components of quantum technologies, serving as high-precision sensors~\cite{Rugar2004, Sansa2020, Gavartin2012, Catalini2020} and transducers between distinct quantum systems~\cite{Jiang2020, Andrews2014, Bagci2014}.
 They also provide a platform for probing fundamental physics at the intersection of quantum mechanics and gravity~\cite{Gely2021}.
-For instance, owing to their long lifetime and large zero-point fluctuations, state-of-the-art drums oscillating at MHz frequencies have been identified as good candidates to test the existence of a gravitational collapse phenomenon postulated by Diosi~\cite{Diosi1989} and Penrose~\cite{Penrose1996}.
+For instance, owing to their long lifetime and large zero-point fluctuations, state-of-the-art drums oscillating at MHz frequencies have been identified as good candidates to test the the gravitationally induced wavefunction collapse mechanism postulated by Diósi~\cite{Diosi1989} and Penrose~\cite{Penrose1996}.
 Measuring and controlling the quantum state of these systems remains challenging because it requires coupling them to a resonant two-level system~\cite{Hofheinz2009}.
-In circuit Quantum Acoustodynamics (cQAD) ~\cite{Arrangoiz2019, Bienfait2019, Chu2017}, this is typically achieved with superconducting qubits that operate in the GHz range.
-Significant progress has been made toward bridging the gap with macroscopic mechanical resonators.
+In circuit Quantum Acoustodynamics (cQAD)~\cite{Arrangoiz2019, Bienfait2019, Chu2017}, this is typically achieved with superconducting qubits that operate in the GHz range.
+Significant progress has been made toward bridging the frequency gap with macroscopic mechanical resonators.
 For instance, mechanical squeezing was demonstrated in a 22~MHz aluminum drum dispersively coupled to a 4~GHz Cooper-pair box~\cite{Viennot2018}.
 However, coherent interaction and efficient qubit readout are hindered by the short coherence times of this qubit architecture.
 More recently, techniques from cQAD have been extended to observe coherent exchange dynamics between a 700~MHz piezoelectric resonator and a fluxonium qubit~\cite{Lee2023}.
-However, owing to the resonator’s extremely small mass (only a few picograms), the gravitational decoherence time predicted by the Diosi–Penrose model is roughly six orders of magnitude longer than the environmental decoherence time.
+However, owing to the resonator’s extremely small mass (only a few picograms), the gravitational decoherence time predicted by the Diosi–Penrose model is six orders of magnitude longer than the environmental decoherence time.